star975/font_identifier/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the NSR License.
 See `LICENSE` file for details.

 ## 🤝 Contributing